cran/gmailr/README.md

 ## Setup ##

-Register an application at https://cloud.google.com/console#/project
+- Register a new project at https://cloud.google.com/console#/project
+- Navigate to `APIs`
+  - Switch the Gmail API status to `On`
+- Navigate to `APIs & auth->Credentials`
-  - create a new client ID and download the resulting JSON
+  - Create a new client ID
+  - Download the Client ID JSON
-  - authorize the application using `gmail_auth()`
+- Use the downloaded JSON as input to `gmail_auth()`

       ```R
       gmail_auth('file.json')